How are galaxies assigned to halos? Searching for assembly bias in the SDSS galaxy clustering: Introduction

 Based on the projected 2PCF measurements of (\citealt{hw2013}) galaxy catalogs, \citet{arz2014} showed that after fitting the 2PCF measurements of these catalogs with the standard \emph{mass-only} HOD modeling, the inferred HOD does not match the \emph{true} halo occupation of these catalogs.
 That is, in the presence of assembly bias in a galaxy sample, one can fit the clustering of this sample with the standard \emph{mass-only} HOD, but that does not guarantee recovery of the true HOD parameters.

-In this work, we aim to investigate the dependence of halo occupation on halo concentration, and how this dependence can be constrained in the low-redshift universe with the measurements of the 2PCF of galaxies with a wide range of luminosities in the SDSS DR7 main galaxy sample.
+In this work, we aim to investigate the dependence of halo occupation on halo concentration and how this dependence can be constrained in the low-redshift universe by 2PCF measurements of galaxies in a wide range of luminosities in the SDSS DR7 main galaxy sample.
 In order to achieve this goal, we need to adopt a HOD model that takes into account a dependence on halo properties beyond mass.
-There are a number of frameworks in the literature. \citet{edHOD-tinker,edHOD-gillmartin,edHOD-weinberg} have proposed environment-dependent HOD modeling methods that take into account the large-scale density contrast.
-The model that we use in this investigation is the decorated HOD framework (\citealt{decorated}).
-In the decorated HOD framework, at a fixed halo mass, halos are populated with galaxies according to the standard HOD modeling.
-Then, a secondary halo property is selected.
-At a fixed halo mass, halos are split into two populations: halos with the highest and halos with the lowest values of the secondary property.
-The two population receive enhancements (decrements) in their number of galaxies according to a assembly bias amplitude parameter.
-The assembly bias parameter will not be degenerate with the rest of the HOD parameters.
+A number of frameworks in the literature \citep{edHOD-tinker,edHOD-gillmartin,edHOD-weinberg} have proposed environment-dependent HOD models that take into account the large-scale density contrast.
+In this investigation, we use the following case of the decorated HOD framework \citep{decorated}.
+In our decorated HOD framework, at fixed halo mass, halos are populated with galaxies according to the standard HOD model.
+Then using a secondary halo property, halos are split into two populations in halo mass bins: halos with the highest and lowest secondary property values.
+Afterwards, based on the assembly bias amplitude parameter, the number of galaxies in the two populations are enhanced or reduced.
+In this model, the assembly bias parameter is not degenerate with the rest of the HOD parameters.

 The advantage of this framework is that the more complex HOD model is identical to the underlying \emph{mass-only} HOD model in every respect, except that at a fixed halo mass, halos receive enhancement (decrements) in the number of galaxies they host according to the value of their secondary property.
 In order to constrain assembly bias along with the rest of the HOD parameters, we make use of the publicly available measurements of the projected 2PCF and number density measurements made by (\citealt{guo2015}).
 These measurements made use of the NYU Value-Added Galaxy Catalog (\citealt{Blanton2005}).